 Hi, my name is Jolina Jian, and I founded ProjectPatho.

+Growing up, I’ve been constantly warned by her stories.
+I try to eat well and avoid intense exercise, but sometimes when I stand up too quickly, darkness creeps in across my vision, and everything turns black for a second.
 Even so, I'm incredibly grateful only to have a minor version of beta-thalassemia.
 What I experience is nothing compared to what many others face around the world..

 I founded ProjectPatho to raise awareness for rare and commonly misunderstood diseases, to reduce stigma around medical conditions, and to help others learn what they can do to support people in their communities.